rmcondor/rmcondor.github.io/_pages/resources.md

 {% endfor %}

 ## Programming language
 * **Maps in R**: I developed a guide where I show how to create maps in R. The guide use the National Household Survey of Peru and is currently in Spanish.
+You can find the full guide [here](https://github.com/rmcondor/rmaps-peruvian-case)

 * **econresearchR package**: A useful R package for organizing files in economics applied research.
 You can see the instructions to install it [here](https://github.com/rmcondor/econresearchR).